 - Computer science

-This affords us an unmatched depth of industry knowledge.
+This affords us a depth of industry knowledge.
 In short, our lawyers speak and understand the language of their respective fields which allows them to communicate in terms that can be understood by those involved in the decision-making process: boardroom executives, judges, juries, lawyers, technical staff, regulators, financial institutions, venture capitalists and shareholders.
 This also enables Baker Botts lawyers to quickly grasp technical nuances that often heavily influence the outcome of disputes and transactions.

 We understand technology industry hot button issues.
 We appreciate the importance of: